About

 • Gottman Method Couples Therapy

-Informed by Attachment Theory, Sandy places strong emphasis on building a safe and trusting therapeutic relationship, which she sees as a key foundation for meaningful change.
+Informed by Attachment Theory, I place a strong emphasis on developing a safe and trusting therapeutic relationship, which I see as a foundation for meaningful and lasting therapeutic work.

 • Anxiety and depression